Wyko/essential_deathworlders/content/books/good-training/10-essayons.md

 "Oh yeah, it can be," ‘Horse nodded agreeably.
 "We’ve found it’s also useful in high gravity training.
 Target the weak muscle, strengthen it aggressively, and suddenly your compound lift is a lot better."

-"…Makes sense," he duck-nodded agreeably.
+"...Makes sense," he duck-nodded agreeably.
 "We mostly train for heavy working endurance.
 All-out strength isn’t really as important.
 Just add more 'Backs!"
 Agreeable nodding all around.

 Meanwhile the men circled the truck and lifted at its corners experimentally.
 Straightaway Daar could see their technique was either poor or practically nonexistent.
 Could it be their immense strength had blinded them somewhat to proper technique?
 Or were they simply not accustomed to shifting heavy loads outside the weight room? *Interesting.* He would need to share that observation with Regaari later.